 For your consultation, it is good to bring a friend, relative, or significant other to your sizing session along with a work blouse, casual blouse or sweater, and even exercise clothes.
 It’s good to have a second opinion from a friend or loved one who may be able to provide valuable insight.
 Making sure that you are comfortable in both work and play clothing is important as well.

-Considering Breast Augmentation and Want a More Natural Look?
-Call AT Cosmetics Today
+Considering Breast Augmentation And Want A More Natural Look?

 I have helped many patients get the breast size they have always desired by aligning their goals with my professional advice and analysis of their breasts.
 Together we can determine the best implant size and type that will meet your needs.

-Dr. Tattelbaum serves patients in three locations, including Maryland, North Virginia and Washington D.C.
-If you have any questions or would like to schedule a consultation with Dr. Adam Tattelbaum, please feel free to call the office at 3016566398 or contact us online.
+We serve patients in three locations across Maryland, Virginia and Washington D.C.
+If you have any questions or would like to schedule a consultation, please contact us online.